deepp23/MNIST-classifier-pytorch/README.md

 I have created a simple neural network for predicting the hand-written digits using the famous MNIST dataset.
 I have used Pytorch to implement the code.

-#Firstly we start by importing all the dependencies
+Firstly we start by importing all the dependencies
+'''
 pip install torchvision
 import torch
 import torch.nn as nn